openclarity/.github/profile/README.md

 - Capabilities for runtime scans of Kubernetes and CI/CD pipelines
 - Comprehensive API security for internal and third-party APIs

-Openclarity is a suite of open source tools for cloud native security and observability — VM Security, Kubernetes Security, and API Security.
+OpenClarity is a suite of open source tools for cloud native security and observability — VM Security, Kubernetes Security, and API Security.
 Read more about each project below.

 ## VM Security